Poutrozaure/ECC_algorithm/README.md

 1. First step is to install the good packages

 ```
-!pip install -r Requirement.txt
+pip install -r Requirement.txt
 ```

 2. Second is to run algorithm
 ```
-!python ECC.py --source_smartphone /content/image_camera --target_DSLR /content/image_DSLR --multi_patches
+python ECC.py --source_smartphone /content/image_camera --target_DSLR /content/image_DSLR --multi_patches
 ```

 options are the following :

 [--output]: output folder to save the patches

-[--source_smartphone]: source is the template, the image we don't want to modify
+[--template_smartphone]: source is the template, the image we don't want to modify

-[--target_DSLR]: target is file we want to modify to fit the source image
+[--object_DSLR]: target is file we want to modify to fit the source image

 [--patch_width]: width value for source patch